Slaughterhouse-Five Theme of Fate and Free Will

 Edgar Derby only becomes a character when he chooses to stand up against American Nazi Howard W. Campbell, Jr. It's this decision to stand up for what he believes in that distinguishes Derby from other people in the novel.

-When Billy chooses to tell the world about Tralfamadore, it's the first and last truly independent decision he makes.
+When Billy chooses to tell the world about Tralfamadore, perhaps it's the first and last independent decision he makes.
 However, his effort to make his own choices gets undercut by his daughter and the general public, who all think Billy is a nutterbutter.
 Everyone in the novel operates under so many social and familial constraints on their freedom that the attempt to make one's own choices appears insane.